boisgera/bitstream/mkdocs/index.md

 !!! note "Supports Python & NumPy types"

-    BitStream has built-in support for the common data types with a standard binary layout: bools, ASCII strings, fixed-size integers and floating-point integers.
+    BitStream has built-in support for the common data types with a standard binary layout: bools, bytes, fixed-size integers and floating-point integers.

         >>> stream = BitStream()